top of page

 Luke 10:25-37 And behold, a certain lawyer stood up and tested Him, saying, "Teacher, what shall I do to inherit eternal life?"
 26 He said to him, "What is written in the law?
 What is your reading of it?"
 27 So he answered and said, "‘You shall love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind,’ and ‘your neighbor as yourself.’"
 28 And He said to him, "You have answered rightly; do this and you will live."
 29 But he, wanting to justify himself, said to Jesus, "And who is my neighbor?"
 30 Then Jesus answered and said: "A certain man went down from Jerusalem to Jericho, and fell among thieves, who stripped him of his clothing, wounded him, and departed, leaving him half dead.
 31 Now by chance a certain priest came down that road.
 And when he saw him, he passed by on the other side.
 32 Likewise a Levite, when he arrived at the place, came and looked, and passed by on the other side.
 33 But a certain Samaritan, as he journeyed, came where he was.
 And when he saw him, he had compassion.
 34 So he went to him and bandaged his wounds, pouring on oil and wine; and he set him on his own animal, brought him to an inn, and took care of him.
 35 On the next day, when he departed, he took out two denarii, gave them to the innkeeper, and said to him, ‘Take care of him; and whatever more you spend, when I come again, I will repay you.’
 36 So which of these three do you think was neighbor to him who fell among the thieves?
 "37 And he said, "He who showed mercy on him."
 Then Jesus said to him, "Go and do likewise."

-We’ll start from verse 30 and look at it verse by verse so we can get a fuller understanding of its meaning.
+We’ll start at verse 30 and examine it verse by verse to gain a fuller understanding of its meaning.

 Verse 30: Then Jesus answered and said: "A certain man went down from Jerusalem to Jericho, and fell among thieves, who stripped him of his clothing, wounded him, and departed, leaving him half dead.

-We could say this certain man represents Adam and all his offspring, who make up the human race.
-The descent from Jerusalem to Jericho pictures man’s departure from the Garden of Eden and the Laws of God.
-We could guess that the thieves in this parable are the demons (in particular Satan), who stripped Adam of his clothing and then the rest of mankind as well.
+We can interpret the man in this story as representing Adam and all his descendants, who make up the human race.
+The journey from Jerusalem to Jericho symbolizes humanity's departure from the Garden of Eden and the laws of God.
+It's possible to understand the thieves in this parable as representing demons (especially Satan), who stripped Adam of his clothing and did the same to the rest of mankind.

-Remember, Adam and Eve, were naked when they lived in the Garden of Eden (Gen. 2:25).
-This refers to the spiritual garment of purity, innocence and truth that Adam and Eve had before they took and ate of the forbidden fruit.
-We are not talking about the physical clothing that we wear today.
+It's worth noting that Adam and Eve were naked when they lived in the Garden of Eden (Gen. 2:25), which refers to their spiritual garment of purity, innocence, and truth before they ate the forbidden fruit.
+This isn't referring to the physical clothing we wear today.

-From that point, the demons have wounded mankind, preventing them from having a right relationship with their God.
-They robbed mankind of the seed of understanding and, in doing so, have left us half dead, spiritually speaking.
+From that point, the demons wounded mankind, preventing them from having a right relationship with God.
+They deprived mankind of the seed of understanding and, as a result, left us spiritually half-dead.

 Let us consider the path from Jerusalem to Jericho.
 It is steep and passes through a lonely, desolate and rocky country.
 It was an ideal country for thieves and robbers to wait for lonely travellers to come along.
 A common theme throughout the Bible is to stay in the way or on the path (Pro.
 1:15; 4:18, 26; 5:6; Isa.
 26:7; Ps.
 27:11; Ruth 1:7).
 We are told not to enter the path of the wicked, or go in the way of evil men (Pro.
 4:14).
 We are to delight in the path of God’s commandments (Ps.
 119:35) which brings life (Ps.16:11).